louiseelena/ares-pro-plugin/plugin/help/en/pro_tutorial.md

 ###Starting a Scene

-On game, you can start a new text scene in one easy step.
+On game, you can start a new dragon scene in one easy step.

 `pro/newscene <name> [<name}]=<message>`

-This will start a new scene, set the location and scene type, emit the text to all characters currently online, and add the text to the scene.
+This will start a new scene, set the location and scene type, emit the projection to all characters currently online, and add the projection to the scene.

 On the portal, you will need to [start a scene](/help/scenes_tutorial#starting-a-scene) and set the location and type manually.